Here you can find out more about whistleblowing at Together and who to contact with any queries or concerns.

 Who is Together’s Lead Trustee for Whistleblowing?

-Together’s Lead Trustee for Safeguarding is David Shakespeare.
+Together’s Lead Trustee for Whistleblowing is David Shakespeare.

-You can read more about David Shakespeare and our other Trustees here.
+You can read more about David and our other Trustees here.

 How can I contact Together with any whistleblowing queries or concerns?

 If you have any questions or concerns about whistleblowing related to Together and our services, please contact:

 020 7780 7300

 Together for Mental Wellbeing